 K4M has been used with success in cytochemical and immunocytochemical studies, most notably in conjunction with colloidal gold particles as an electron-opaque marker.

-Significant improvements in structural preservation and in lower background labeling (21) are found with K4M.
+Significant improvements in structural preservation and in lower background labelling (21) are found with K4M.

 Colloidal gold particles may be coated with protein A (20).